kubernetes/test-infra/prow/README.md

 The Jenkins job itself should have no trigger.
 It will be called with string parameters `PULL_NUMBER` and `PULL_BASE_REF` which it can use to checkout the appropriate revision.
-It needs to accept the `buildId` parameter which the `line` job uses to track its progress.
+It needs to accept the `buildId` parameter which the `plank` controller uses to track its progress.

 ## Bots home